 © 2015 Australian Academy of Forensic Sciences.
 The development of new and more accurate methods for estimating post-mortem interval (PMI), which can be applied universally, are gaining in popularity.
 However, given the geographically specific nature of soft tissue decomposition, these methods need to be tested for their accuracy and applicability in a variety of regions before being applied to police and forensic investigations.
 This study tested two methods for PMI estimations to validate their applicability when used in the Hawkesbury region of New South Wales, Australia.
 The first method, referred to as the 'Accumulated degree day' (ADD) method, was proposed by Megyesi et al. 1 in 2005 and the second method, referred to as the 'Degree of decomposition index (DDI)' method, was proposed by Fitzgerald and Oxenham 2 in 2009.
 Four adult pig carcasses were placed on a soil surface and left to decompose undisturbed from July-September, 2013.
 The ADD and DDI methods were applied to the remains during this post-mortem interval.
 Results show that both methods under-estimated the time since death of the remains; however, the ADD method did have the potential to be effective when remains were in the advanced decomposition stages.
 Failure to validate these methods likely occurred because they could not account for the underlying factors affecting decomposition in this specific environment.
 An alternative equation was created for these methods, using data collected from the decomposition site in the Hawkesbury region and further validation is being carried out to account for inter- and intra-year variation.

 Nizio, K.D., Cochran, J.W. & Forbes, S.L.
-2016, 'Achieving a Near-Theoretical Maximum in Peak Capacity Gain for the Forensic Analysis of Ignitable Liquids Using GCGC-TOFMS', Separations, vol. 3, no. 3.View/Download from: Publisher's site
+2016, 'Achieving a Near-Theoretical Maximum in Peak Capacity Gain for the Forensic Analysis of Ignitable Liquids Using GCGC-TOFMS', Separations, vol. 3, no. 3.View/Download from: UTS OPUS or Publisher's site

 At present, gas chromatography–quadrupole mass spectrometry (GC-qMS) is considered the gold standard amongst analytical techniques for fire debris analysis in forensic laboratories worldwide, specifically for the detection and classification of ignitable liquids.
 Due to the highly complex and unpredictable nature of fire debris, traditional one-dimensional GC-qMS often produces chromatograms that display an unresolved complex mixture containing only trace levels of the ignitable liquid among numerous background pyrolysis products that interfere with pattern recognition necessary to verify the presence and identification of the ignitable liquid.
 To combat these challenges, this study presents a method optimized to achieve a near-theoretical maximum in peak capacity gain using comprehensive two-dimensional gas chromatography (GCGC) coupled to time-of-flight mass spectrometry (TOFMS) for the forensic analysis of petroleum-based ignitable liquids.
 An overall peak capacity gain of 9.3 was achieved, which is only 17% below the system's theoretical maximum of 11.2.
 In addition, through the preservation of efficient separation in the first dimension and optimal stationary phase selection in the second dimension, the presented method demonstrated improved resolution, enhanced sensitivity, increased peak detectability and structured chromatograms well-suited for the rapid classification of ignitable liquids.
 As a result, the method generated extremely detailed fingerprints of petroleum-based ignitable liquids including gasoline, kerosene, mineral spirits and diesel fuel.
 The resultant data was also shown to be amenable to chromatographic alignment and multivariate statistical analysis for future evaluation of chemometric models for the rapid, objective and automated classification of ignitable liquids in fire debris extracts.